nncl/ao-i18n/README.md

 More info of what have changed you can find at [Tailwind CSS Docs](https://tailwindcss.com/docs/guides/create-react-app) .

-## Demo

-You can preview the demo app at [https://all-out-i18n.surge.sh/](https://all-out-i18n.surge.sh/).

 ## Available Scripts

 In the project directory, you can run: